MahjubeJami/Python-Essentials/README.md

-# Python-Essentials
+# Python-Programming-01
-In this repository, there are three basic Python programs from assignments of my python course.
+In this repository, there are some Python programs from assignments of my python course.